New Peoria gourmet popcorn shop opens - NewsBreak

 East Peoria imposes new rules on smoke shops

-EAST PEORIA (Heart of Illinois ABC) - Smoke shops now have to be farther away from schools in East Peoria following action taken Tuesday night by the city council.
+EAST PEORIA (25 News Now) - Smoke shops now have to be farther away from schools in East Peoria following action taken Tuesday night by the city council.
 Commissioners passed an ordinance putting new restrictions on smoke shops in an effort to curb teen smoking.
-Until now, smoke shops...
+Until now, smoke shops could...

 hoiabc.com